chrismccarthy13/Hello-World/README.md

 # Hello-World
-My journey to becoming a web developer.
+This is my journey to becoming a web developer.

+My name is Chris McCarthy.
+I am a financial management major, with an interest in pursueing a career in web development.